Summer Gear List

 Weather conditions in the mountains of Ireland can and do change extremely rapidly and conditions on the tops and the higher you climb will be very different to that in the valleys.
 The following items are regarded as essential for high-level Summer hill walking in Ireland and it is vital that clients be fully prepared for and have the necessary gear to deal with the varied and at times severe conditions experienced in the wild Irish mountain environment.

-- BackPack/RuckSack: A 30–40 litre backpack is recommended and should have a waist and a chest strap.
+- BackPack/RuckSack: Please note that a backpack/rucsac is ESSENTIAL kit for all ascents.
+A 30–40 litre backpack is recommended and should have a waist and a chest strap.
 Backpacks are generally not waterproof and the rain covers that come with them are not that dependable (they blow off, are not that waterproof either and in strong winds act like a kite) so it is best to just use a dry bag inside your pack.
 Special purpose dry bags are available in various sizes but a cheaper and simpler option is a black refuse sack to line the inside of the entire rucksack and individual luncheon/zip lock bags for keeping car keys, wallet and phone giving extra protection to these vulnerable items.

 - Waterproof / windproof jacket and over trousers: Wet is the enemy of warmth, so decent waterproofs are essential to keep you dry.
 While it is highly recommended that both tops and trousers are of a breathable fabric such as GoreTex or EVent, don’t worry if they’re not as even some sort of breathability such as chest or hip pockets will act as venting and allow your sweat vapour to escape, otherwise you’ll have the potential of being wet from the “inside out” as condensation builds up on the inside.